Home

 A STAR IN THE WESTERN ART WORLD

-George Batten, a West Coast art critic, has said, "One day, Jim Stuckenberg's work will be shown and compared with all the great artists of yesterday and today.
+Jim is one of those rare individuals who makes life more beautiful for those he comes in contact with.
+George Batten, a West Coast art critic, said, "One day Jim Stuckenberg's work will be shown and compared with all the great artists of yesterday and today.
 Fact is, it's already happening."

-Ronald Reagan as Governor shown receiving a painting from Jim Stuckenberg at Hope Ranch September 29, 1969.
+Ronald Reagan as Governor shown receiving a painting from Jim Stuckenberg at Hope Ranch, September 29, 1969.

-Copyright © 2004 to 2010 JimStuckenberg.com sales@jimstuckenberg.com Website by Team357.com
+Copyright © 2011 JimStuckenberg.com sales@jimstuckenberg.com Website by Team357.com